 Italy at the time had various sizeable settlements in Tunis, Cairo and Alexandria.
 The country first tried to get colonies by making negotiations with the world powers, which failed several times.
 Another approach tried by Italy was to send missionaries to investigate the areas which had been underdeveloped and uncolonized.
 The most promising ones were in the desert areas and distant parts of Africa.

-It was believed that Giolitti had mastered various practices like bribing, coercing and manipulating the government officials.
-Fraud in voting had also been quite common in those times.
+It was believed that Giolitti mastered various practices like bribing, coercing and manipulating the government officials.
+Fraud in voting was also quite common in those times.
 Corruption had also been a major problem in the country in the early 1900s.

 The First World War